 Hygiene regulations are in place to protect consumers.
 Raw drinking milk offered for sale must be:

-- from a herd that is healthy and free from brucellosis and tuberculosis
+- from animals that are healthy and free from brucellosis and tuberculosis

-- from a farm that complies with hygiene rules and is inspected twice a year
+- from a farm that complies with hygiene rules and is routinely inspected twice a year

 - labelled with the appropriate health warning